WEC-Sim/WEC-Sim/docs/_include/viz.rst

 After opening the ``.pvd`` file and running the ``WEC-Sim`` macro you can do a number of things to visualize the simulation in different ways.
 You can color waves and bodies by any of the available properties and apply any of the ParaView filters.
 The video below shows three different views of the OSWEC model described in the tutorials.
-On the bottom right view the wave elevation is used to color the free surface.
+The left view uses the WEC-Sim macro.
 The top right view uses the ``slice`` filter.
+The bottom right view shows the free surface colored by wave elevation.

 .. raw:: html

 	<iframe width="420" height="315" src="https://www.youtube.com/embed/KcsLi38Xjv0" frameborder="0" allowfullscreen></iframe>

+An example using Paraview for visualization of WEC-Sim data is provided in the ``Paraview_Visualization`` directory on the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository.
+The **RM3_MoorDyn_Viz** example uses ParaView for WEC-Sim data visualization of a WEC-Sim model coupled with [MoorDyn](http://wec-sim.github.io/WEC-Sim/advanced_features.html#moordyn) to simulate a mooring system for the [RM3](http://wec-sim.github.io/WEC-Sim/tutorials.html#two-body-point-absorber-rm3) geometry.

-Visualizing Non-Linear Hydro in ParaView
+Non-Linear Hydro Visualization in ParaView
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When using non-linear buoyancy and Froude-Krylov Wave Excitation the paraview files also contain cell data for the bodies.
 The cell data are: